 Trump justified the intervention as a means to protect American interests and revive Venezuela’s economy.
 He proposed that the country’s oil wealth should benefit both Venezuelans and Americans.
 However, there have been criticisms questioning the legality and diplomatic basis for such extensive U.S. involvement in another country’s internal affairs.

 Major U.S. energy companies have closely monitored these developments.
-The prospect of tapping into Venezuela’s vast reserves could be a lucrative business opportunity.
-However, these companies must consider the risks of operating in an unstable political environment against potential rewards.
-The challenges associated with infrastructure alone would require years of committed investment to overcome.
+However, these companies must weigh the risks of operating in an unstable political environment against the potential rewards, with infrastructure challenges alone requiring years of committed investment.

 Venezuela’s oil demands specialized refining equipment and technical expertise, making its extraction and processing more complicated and costly than conventional oil production.
 Foreign investment has been limited in recent years.

-Rodríguez faces the task of governing under U.S. supervision while maintaining legitimacy with Venezuelan institutions and the public.
-Her statement about cooperating with Washington suggests her awareness of her limited options, though the long-term political arrangements are uncertain.
+Rodríguez faces the task of governing under U.S. supervision while maintaining legitimacy with Venezuelan institutions and the public, though the long-term political arrangements remain uncertain.

 The gunfire on Monday night near the presidential palace underscored the precarious security situation in Caracas.
 Several armed groups operate in the city, and coordination between these groups seemed to collapse during the incident, causing concerns about control and command structures.